opencost/opencost/README.md

 ## Getting Started

-You can deploy OpenCost and/or Kubecost on any Kubernetes 1.8+ cluster in a matter of minutes, if not seconds!
+You can deploy OpenCost on any Kubernetes 1.8+ cluster in a matter of minutes, if not seconds!

 Visit the full documentation for [recommended install options](https://docs.kubecost.com/install).
 Compared to building from source, installing from Helm is faster and includes all necessary dependencies.